jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 ## Introduction

-In the "Practical Machine Learning" course at Coursera, the class was given a dataset from a Human Activity Recognition (HAR) study that tries to assess the quality of an activity (defined as <q>... *the adherence of the execution of an activity to its specification* ...</q>), namely a weight lifting exercise,
+For the "Practical Machine Learning" course at Coursera, the class was given a dataset from a Human Activity Recognition (HAR) study that tries to assess the quality of an activity (defined as <q>... *the adherence of the execution of an activity to its specification* ...</q>), namely a weight lifting exercise,